NOTE TO SUBSCRIBERS: THIS POST WILL BE UPDATED TO INCLUDE BREAKING NEWS STORIES

 Recently, [Sept 2012] Emirates moved towards forming an alliance with Qantas airlines.
 The move is in accord with other transformational arrangements between airlines, including mergers.
 Whether this is a move towards closer links between Emirates and Qantas is less clear.

 This legacy post has consistently attracted visits to LWD, and an update is planned.

-A recent example [ November 2014] of developing strategy is its decision to end its sponsorship of FIFA.
+A recent example [from November 2014] of its developing strategy is its decision to end its sponsorship of FIFA.
 CSR considerations are believed to have influenced the move.